How To Make Caramel Sauce – Our easy caramel sauce recipe is great for beginners and pros alike. You’ll love it on ice

 - Combine Sugar, Corn Syrup & Water.
-In a medium saucepan, combine sugar, corn syrup, and water.
+In a medium saucepan or pot, combine sugar, corn syrup, and water.
 Whisk to combine well and wipe down the sides so there aren’t a bunch of sugar crystals on the sides.
 (This helps prevent crystallization.)
 You can also use a pastry brush dipped in water to brush down the sides.

 - Boil Till Deep Amber.
-Turn the heat to medium-high and WITHOUT STIRRING, let the sugar mixture come to a boil.
-Boil the caramel for 8-10 minutes, or until the bubbles slow down somewhat, and the color is deep amber (about the color of an old penny).
+Turn the heat to medium-high and WITHOUT STIRRING, let the sugar mixture melt and come to a boil.
+Boil the caramel for about 8-10 minutes, or until the bubbles slow down somewhat, and the color is deep amber (about the color of an old penny).
 The caramel sauce will only be as dark as the caramelized sugar, so don’t pull it off the heat early!

 - Carefully Whisk In The Cream.
 Remove from the heat, and immediately whisk in the cream.
 The cream will stop the cooking process but will immediately bubble and steam.
 Whisk quickly and watch out for splatters!
 Whisk until it’s smooth.

 - Stir In Butter, Vanilla & Salt.
 Add in the butter, vanilla, and salt and whisk until smooth and uniform.

 - Cool & Store.
-Pour the caramel sauce into a heat-proof container or jar and store in the refrigerator up to 2 weeks.
+Pour the caramel sauce into a heat-proof airtight container or jar and store in the refrigerator up to 2 weeks.

 10+ Delicious Ways To use Caramel Sauce:

 - Brownies – caramel brownies, turtle brownies, brownie sundaes…yes please!